oframe/ogl/README.md

 }
 ```

-For a simpler use, such as a full-screen shader, more of the core can be omitted as a scene graph and perspective matrices are unnecessary.
+For a simpler use, such as a full-screen shader, more of the core can be omitted as a scene graph and projection matrices are unnecessary.

 ```js
 import {Renderer, Geometry, Program, Mesh} from './Core.js';